KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws4-text/4icon-fonts.md

 1. Save your file and view your page in Chrome. ![](../images/emojis/party-popper.png)

-1. Share your success by posting a screenshot to Slack or deploy your webpage using Now.
-To deploy the webpage, open Now from your installed applications.
+1. Share your success by posting a screenshot to Slack!

-1. Click the upload button at the toolbar at the top of the Now application.
-The upload button looks something like <i class="fa fa-cloud-upload" aria-hidden="true"></i>.

-1. Navigate to and select your "CodingAndCocktails/session1/html" folder.

-1. Your browser tab will open to the deployed app.
-Copy and paste the link in Slack to share your cool new app.

 ![](https://media.giphy.com/media/3ohhwo4PzDFaz2sADu/giphy.gif)